anggrdwjy/Juniper-Junos-14.1/README.md

-# This repository is a guide for learn Juniper Junos® OS resources and references to practice configuration.
+# This repository is a guide for learn Juniper Junos® OS resources and references to practice configuration Router.

 ## Summary
 * [Command References](#Command-References)